iisshaun/iisshaun-port/content/pages/index.md

       Resolve and Ableton.

-      I plan to have some updates on my progress on [my Bluesky account](https://bsky.app/profile/idiot.bsky.social).
+      I'll have some updates on my progress in time on [my Bluesky account](https://bsky.app/profile/idiot.bsky.social).
     elementId: ''
     styles: